2025-ilaria/project-/sparql-queries.md

 The query confirmed that ArCo does contain the property that we seeked.

-## Query 7️⃣: Verifying the absence of events and performances hosted by teatro massimo
+## Query 7️⃣: Verifying the absence of events and performances hosted by Teatro Massimo
 In continuity with the previous steps, we also created a SPARQL query to interrogate the ArCo knowledge graph about the **events and performances** hosted by the Teatro Massimo di Palermo.
 The aim was to verify whether the dataset already documented the wide range of cultural activities associated with the theatre, such as opera productions, concerts, ballet, and festivals.

 **🔍 Query**: